dsotten/AI4SEKnowledgeDistillation/README.md

 Being in the possession of a strong GPU and significant amounts of RAM is recommended to enhance speed of training and prevent catastrophic memory overflows.

 # Testing Instructions
 When training is complete, there should be two folders: teacher-model and distilled-model.
-Simply download and run model_testing.py to output the evaluation of your models.
+Simply download and run model_testing.py to output CSV files with the evaluation of your models.

 # Requirements
 transformers<=4.42.2, pandas, json, ast, torch, setfit, sklearn.
 Any other dependencies will be installed along the way.